 Howard University’s Institutional Research and Assessment team knew they needed to evolve their technology to improve their course evaluations and assessment processes.
 But, they had some hurdles to overcome first.
-From getting funding to securing faculty buy-in and support, they had their work cut out for them!
+From getting funding to securing faculty buy-in and support, they had their work cut out for them.

-A “champion” for a technology initiative is a driving force behind the project and helps bring others along for the ride.
+A “champion” for a technology initiative is a driving force behind the project that helps bring others along for the ride.
 They help spread the word about the project, alleviate concerns that others may have, and offer suggestions to make the project go smoothly.

 Phillips and his co-champions successfully implemented their Watermark technology solutions by following these five steps:

 Step one: Assess your needs and build your team

 Start by assessing who your institution is and what problems need to be addressed.
 Once you know what you’re trying to accomplish, identify others who are aligned with the mission and can act as champions for the project.
 Consider who would be a model user within each department — these individuals are on board with the technology initiative and are able to articulate their department’s unique needs to make the solution work best for them.
 Ask the following questions:

 What are we trying to do?